 The current transportation funding system is largely opaque to ordinary citizens.
 With few exceptions (e.g., tolls), the average motorist has no idea of how much or how little they pay for transportation services—or who should be held accountable for poor performance.
 This stands in sharp contrast to most other vital infrastructure.
-In the case of household electricity and water, for example, customers receive a monthly bill that itemizes the number of kilowatt hours or thousands of gallons of water used, the rate per unit of use, and the amount due.
+In the case of household electricity and water, for example, customers receive a monthly bill that itemises the number of kilowatt hours or thousands of gallons of water used, the rate per unit of use, and the amount due.

-This opacity, together with the increasing use of highway user fees for nonhighway uses, leads motorists to see these fees as being more akin to a general tax than a narrowly tailored usage fee that directly supports the roadway they used.
+This opacity, together with the increasing use of motorway user fees for nonhighway uses, leads motorists to see these fees as being more akin to a general tax than a narrowly tailored usage fee that directly supports the roadway they used.
 The resulting consequence is that taxpayers are reluctant to support any fuel tax increases.
 To fund America’s roadways more effectively and equitably, transportation agencies should consider adopting an approach that highlights the link between how funding is obtained and how and where it’s spent.

 Our research suggests that trust can be built and sustained by demonstrating two foundational attributes—delivering on promises all the time, with competence, and doing so with good intent.6